f5devcentral/f5-agility-labs-iam/docs/class4/module2/lab03.rst

     |image013|

 #.
 The policy was successfully deployed using SAML Authenticaiton and an Advanced Resource Assign.
-Click on the **Advanced Resource Assign** Policy Item.
+Click on the **Advanced Resource Assign** action.

     |image014|

 #.
 The Advanced Resource Assign contains a webtop and a single webtop link.

     |image015|

 Task 3 - Create a Webtop Link
 -----------------------------------------------------------------------

 #.
-Expand the **student-class4-module2-lab3** collection and then the Webtop Link subfolder.
+From Postman, expand the **student-class4-module2-lab3** collection and then the **Create Webtop Link** subfolder.

     |image016|

 #.
 Click the request **bigip-create-customization group-resource** and then **Body**.
 The body of this request specifies that we will be creating a webtop link resource.

-One thing to note, all webtop link resources use "/Common/standard" as the source type even if the policy is using "/Common/Modern".
+    .. note:: One thing to note, all webtop link resources use "/Common/standard" as the source type even if the policy is using "/Common/Modern".

     |image017|